Cell Ranger ATAC 1.1 (latest), printed on 11/18/2019

-Every cluster configuration is different, so if you are unsure of how your cluster resource management is configured, please contact your cluster administrator or help desk.
+Every cluster configuration is different.
+If you are unsure of how your cluster resource management is configured, contact your cluster administrator or help desk.

 Some Cell Ranger ATAC pipeline stages are divided into hundreds of jobs.
 By default, the rate at which these jobs are submitted to the cluster is throttled to at most 64 at a time and at least 100ms between each submission to avoid running into limits on clusters which impose quotas on the total number of pending jobs a user can submit.

-If your cluster does not have such limits or is not shared with other users, you can control how the Martian pipeline runner sends job submissions to your cluster by using the --maxjobs and --jobinterval parameters.
+If your cluster does not have these limits or is not shared with other users, you can control how the Martian pipeline runner sends job submissions to the cluster by using the --maxjobs and --jobinterval parameters.

-You can increase the cap on the number of concurrent jobs to 200 with the --maxjobs parameter:
+To increase the cap on the number of concurrent jobs to 200, use the --maxjobs parameter:

 $ cellranger-atac count --id=sample ... --jobmode=sge --maxjobs=200

-You may also change the rate limit on how often the Martian pipeline runner sends submissions to the cluster.
+You can also change the rate limit on how often the Martian pipeline runner sends submissions to the cluster.
 To add a five-second pause between job submissions, use the --jobinterval parameter:

 $ cellranger-atac count --id=sample ... --jobmode=sge --jobinterval=5000